-Features: This difficult hike ends near Sandia Crest, at an elevation of 10,138 feet.
-The Sandia Peak Tramway passes directly above Domingo Baca trail at the precise spot where TWA flight 260 crashed into the side of Sandia Mountain in 1955.
+Features: This hike ends near Sandia Crest at an elevation of 10,138 feet.
+The Sandia Peak Tramway passes directly above Domingo Baca trail at the precise spot where TWA Flight 260 crashed into the side of Sandia Mountain in 1955.

 Considerations: This is a very difficult hike due to the elevation gain and the altitude!
 A small portion of this trail is open to mountain bikes at the beginning of the hike.
-Quickly, this trail enters wilderness area, where bikes are not permitted.
-The trail crosses assorted washes along the way that will be flowing after heavy rains.
-You pass through the debris field of a doomed TWA aircraft, where all 16 souls aboard died.
-Treat this area with respect!
+This trail quickly enters Sandia Mountain Wilderness, where bikes aren’t permitted.

 Tale of the Trail

-Many people make it as far as the crash site and turn back, skipping the steepest part of the climb which lies just beyond.
+Many people make it as far as the crash site and turn back, skipping the steepest part of the climb lying just beyond.
 The end of the trail is about another hour away.
 Again, this is a very steep trail and should ONLY be attempted if you are certain of your capabilities and the weather.